aarhusit/deploy/README.md

       - name: Deploy to SmarterASP.NET
         uses: aarhusit/deploy@main
         with:
-          csproj-filepath:      Solutionname\Projectname.csproj
+          csproj-filepath:      src\Solutionname\Projectname.csproj
           website-name:         username-001-site1
           server-computer-name: https://win1234.site4now.net:8172
           server-username:      username-001
-          server-password:      ${{secrets.PASSWORD}}
+          server-password:      ${{ secrets.PASSWORD }}

+          # (optional)
+          appsettings-json:    ${{ secrets.APPSETTINGS_JSON }}
+          appsettings-path:    src\Solutionname\Projectname\appsettings.json
 ```

 #### Adding secrets to Github
-On GitHub, get on your repository’s page
+On GitHub, get on your repository’s page:
-- Click Settings > Secrets and variables > Actions > New repository secret
+1. Click  Settings > Secrets and variables > Actions secrets and variables > Repository secrets > New repository secret
-- Give a name to your secret (eg PASSWORD)
+2. Give a name to your secret (eg PASSWORD)
-- Enter the value of your secret
+3. Enter the value of your secret
-- Click Add secret
+4. Click Add secret

 You can now use the secret as ${{secrets.*}} in your main.yml